-- s45.
-Seminar in Computer Science.
-The content varies.
-Recent topics include cryptography and data security, computers and contemporary society, and functional programming.
-Prerequisites vary with the topic covered.
-Staff. - s50.
+COMP s50.
 Independent Study.
 Students, in consultation with a faculty advisor, individually design and plan a course of study or research not offered in the curriculum.
 Course work includes a reflective component, evaluation, and completion of an agreed-upon product.
-Sponsorship by a faculty member in the program/department, a course prospectus, and permission of the chair is required.
+Sponsorship by a faculty member in the program/department, a course prospectus, and permission of the chair are required.
 Students may register for no more than one independent study during a Short Term.
+Normally offered every year.
 Staff.